How to manage Type 1 Diabetes and Type 2 Diabetes

-How to manage type 1 and type 2 diabetes, and the three most important methods to drastically improve your lifestyle.
+How to manage type 1 and type 2 Diabetes.
+The 3 most important ways to upgrade your lifestyle.

 Food and diet

-Food is important in keeping your body healthy – whether you have diabetes or not – however, most people don’t pay much attention to their basic nutritional needs.
+Food is important in keeping your body healthy, whether you are Diabetic or not.
+Most people don’t pay much attention to their basic nutritional needs.

 In general, you should limit your fat intake, and include food from each of the food groups at each meal.
 If you are overweight, eat smaller portions, reduce your intake of fat, and limit the amount of alcohol you drink.

-If you are diabetic, you should follow a nutritionally sound diet to realise three important benefits:
+If you are Diabetic, you should follow a nutritionally sound diet to:

 - Achieve and maintain good control of your blood glucose levels.